 Stovetop Instructions

-- Add the lentils, broth, and *water into the pot, and increase heat to medium-high.
-Bring soup to a boil, then reduce heat and let simmer covered for 25 to 30 minutes until lentils are tender. *For a thicker stew, omit the water.
+- Add the lentils, broth, and water into the pot, and increase heat to medium-high.
+Bring soup to a boil, then reduce heat and cook at high pressure for 7 to 9 minutes (7 for al dente and 9 for softer).
+Allow for natural release (about 10 minutes).

 - To give the soup a creamy texture, carefully transfer about 2 cups of the soup to a blender with a vented lid, and puree until smooth and creamy.
 Remove the lid cap, place a clean dish cloth on stop so it doesn't splatter, and blend at a low setting.
 Pour the pureed soup back into the pot and stir.
 If using an immersion blender, pulse-blend 4 to 6 times and stir.